sayan-1998-10/Multi_Logistic_Regression/README.md

 We then choose the class based on the probability of each of the models.
 Thus if first model has highest probability then example belongs to the first class.

+***The data has been provided in a .mat file.
+Use scipy.sio to load the data into your code.See the code that I have provided.****